-A. A faculty member from each of the academic divisions and a faculty member from the ranks of non-teaching faculty shall be elected by the

-- B. Terms shall be for three (3) years and shall be overlapping.
+- A. A faculty member from each of the academic divisions and a faculty member from the ranks of non-teaching faculty shall be elected by the faculty to serve on the College-wide Mentoring Committee on Promotion and Continuing Appointment (CWMCPCA).
+Members must be at least of the rank of assistant professor and have continuing appointment. - B. Terms shall be for three (3) years and shall be overlapping.
 Elections and appointments shall be before May 1.
 Members will take office on May 1.
 Five alternates shall be elected by the faculty, also for a period of three (3) years.
-In the initial year, one member shall be elected for a one (1) year term, two members shall be elected for two (2) year terms, and two members shall be elected for three (3) year terms. - C. Should a standing member of the committee be eligible for promotion or for continuing appointment during his or her three (3) year term, he or she shall step down from the committee for the whole year during which he or she is being considered, and an alternate shall then take office for that year.
+In the initial year, one member shall be elected for a one (1) year

+- term, two members shall be elected for two (2) year terms, and two members shall be elected for three (3) year terms. - C. Should a standing member of the committee be eligible for promotion or for continuing appointment during his or her three (3) year term, he or she shall step down from the committee for the whole year during which he or she is being considered, and an alternate shall then take office for that year.